 The success of these workshops, and the subsequent enthusiasm for an African regional chapter, is a testament to the existing capacity for science advice across Africa, and the recognition that there is further work to be done.

-The goal of INGSA Africa is to raise awareness of science-policy advice and build a critical mass of enlightened practitioners across Africa.
+Based out of the offices of the International Council of Science Regional Office (ICSU ROA) in Pretoria, South Africa, INGSA Africa will act to raise awareness of science-policy advice and build a critical mass of enlightened practitioners across Africa.

 As a first step towards increasing the activities and impact of INGSA on the continent, a steering committee was constituted to drive the development of the African chapter.
 The steering committee have identified a number of activities and opportunities for the chapter which are currently under development.
 The members of the INGSA Africa steering committee are: